 The City of Inverness operates under a Council-Manager structure.
 The City Council sets policy and the City Manager implements Council direction.
 More information on the Council and how the City works can be obtained by viewing the City Charter.

-The city has 6 elected offices; 5 council seats and a Mayor, which are all 4 year terms.
-Terms have staggered expiration years, allowing for experienced officers to work with newly elected officials, while supporting city business to continue to move forward.
-The next regular election will be held in November 2016, in concert with county elections.
+The City has 6 elected offices; 5 Council seats and Mayor, which are all 4-year terms.
+Terms have staggered expiration years, allowing for experienced officials to work with newly elected officials, while supporting city business to continue to move forward.
+The next regular election will be held in November 2020, in concert with county elections.

 The above are just a few of the general requirements for candidates.
-For more detailed information on City elections and stipulations associated with running for office, contact the City Clerk’s Office.
+For more detailed information on City elections and qualifications associated with running for office, contact the City Clerk’s Office.
+Qualifying office location is: Susan Jackson, City Clerk, 212 W. Main Street, Inverness, FL.
+34450.
+Phone number is 352-726-2611 ext: 1007.
 To learn more about county election information, including voter registration and absentee voting, connect to the county website.